roeger/icaps25.github.io/content/organization/paper_classification_system.md

 # ICAPS 2025 Paper Classification System

-WIP...
+Inspired by the [ACM 2012 Computing Classification System](https://www.acm.org/publications/class-2012-intro) we have developed a paper classification system to better index research papers on planning and scheduling.
+Indexing submissions in a careful manner helps authors be found by the most relevant reviewers and to track how the research interests and efforts of the community evolve over time.

+Our system is flat and allows to attach three categories of terms (tags) to submissions: types, topics and subjects.

-# Type Tags
+## Type Tags

-Submissions can be tagged with oneof the following tags that describe the type of content that readers will find in the paper.
-We note that the authors in papers that present several types of contributions, will need to decide which is the _crucial_ one, that is, the one that justifies acceptance into ICAPS 2025.
+Submissions can be tagged with one of the following terms that describe the nature of the contributions that readers will find in the paper.
+We note that the authors of papers where contributions match multiple of the terms below will need to choose one, that describes best the most crucial contribution in the paper.

 - Theoretical
   - The paper reports contributions that broaden the set of analytical tools to study problems and algorithms.